greenspaceexplorer/HELIX_Magnet/README.md

 # HELIX Magnet Code
-## Files:
+* To ensure that everything is properly compiled, please run HELIX_make.sh before trying to run code.
-* /code/python/helix_class.py contains class that can read magnet data from spreadsheets in /data and calculate magnetic field from HELIX magnet
+* Code for fitting is in the code/python directory.
-* /code/python/run.py has examples of how to use helix_class.py
+** helix_class.py: module to interface with f2py shared object library ** run.py: examples of how to use helix_class.py